zachpino/digidev-f18/week05/README.md

 A week off from breadboarding!

 - Solder 10 wires onto 10 other wires.
 Make some jewelery!
+- Solder your backpack onto your LCD screen component
-- Check out the sensors available on [Sparkfun.com](https://www.sparkfun.com/categories/23) and [Adafruit.com ](https://www.adafruit.com/category/35) and identify 3 that are interesting to discuss **as a class**.
+- Check out the sensors available on [Sparkfun.com](https://www.sparkfun.com/categories/23) and [Adafruit.com ](https://www.adafruit.com/category/35) and identify 3 that are interesting to discuss.
 Try to find a tutorial for each of the 3 and read through what would be required to get it working.
 What kind of data does it produce?